Ali-RS/jme-vehicles/readme.md

  3. Set the `JAVA_HOME` environment variable:
    + using Bash:  `export JAVA_HOME="` *path to your JDK* `"`
    + using Windows Command Prompt:  `set JAVA_HOME="` *path to your JDK* `"`
+   + using PowerShell: `$env:JAVA_HOME = '` *path to your JDK* `'`
- 4. Build the library and the applications:
+ 4. Run the [Gradle] wrapper:
-   + using Bash:  `./gradlew build`
+   + using Bash or PowerShell:  `./gradlew build`
    + using Windows Command Prompt:  `.\gradlew build`

 After a successful build,
 Maven artifacts will be found in `MavLibrary/build/libs`.
-To install the Maven artifacts to your local cache:
+To install the Maven artifacts to your local Maven repository:

- + using Bash:  `./gradlew :MavLibrary:publishToMavenLocal`
+ + using Bash or PowerShell:  `./gradlew :MavLibrary:publishToMavenLocal`
  + using Windows Command Prompt:  `.\gradlew :MavLibrary:publishToMavenLocal`

 To run the MavDemo1 application:

- + using Bash:  `./gradlew :MavDemo1:run`
+ + using Bash or PowerShell:  `./gradlew :MavDemo1:run`
  + using Windows Command Prompt:  `.\gradlew :MavDemo1:run`

 To Run the HelloMav application:

- + using Bash:  `./gradlew :HelloMav:run`
+ + using Bash or PowerShell:  `./gradlew :HelloMav:run`
  + using Windows Command Prompt:  `.\gradlew :HelloMav:run`

+To restore the project to a pristine state:
+ + using Bash or PowerShell: `./gradlew clean`
+ + using Windows Command Prompt: `.\gradlew clean`

 [Jump to table of contents](#toc)